Kimchi21/Car-AI-Simulation/README.md

 #### Simulation Program
 Before running the main python program adjust the code accordingly to the map that is to be simulated.

-The things to consider are:
+The things to change before running the simulation are:
 1. The starting position for each map
 ```python
         #starting position for Map1